go-gitea/gitea/CONTRIBUTING.md

 Once code review starts on your PR, do not rebase nor squash your branch as it makes it difficult to review the new changes.
 Only if there is a need, sync your branch by merging the base branch into yours.
-Don't worry about merge commits messing up your tree as the final merge process squashes all commits into one, using the description of the PR.
+Don't worry about merge commits messing up your tree as the final merge process squashes all commits into one, with the visible commit message (first line) being the PR title + PR index and description being the PR's first comment.

 Once your PR gets the `lgtm/done` label, don't worry about keeping it up-to-date or breaking builds.
 It is the maintainer team's responsibility from this point to get it merged.